The Following Blog Posts Contain Information Related To:

 Billing errors, and

-Privacy Policies – Since multiple users can participate in a group buy via some mobile payment apps, FTC investigators examined the privacy policies of the reviewed applications / plugins.
+Privacy Policies – Since multiple users can participate in a group buys, FTC investigators examined associated privacy policies.

 What Did The FTC Discover After Reviewing Mobile Payment Apps?